NeeyiOla/Chinook_Music_Store_-SQL-/README.md

 Prague is an outlier market with a high-spending individual.

 **Recommendation:**
-Target Prague for VIP evnets, exclusive merchandies, or ambassador parthnerships.
+    - Target Prague for VIP evnets, exclusive merchandies, or ambassador parthnerships.
-Treat other cities as equally strong strong secondary markets for touring and promotions.
+    - Treat other cities as equally strong strong secondary markets for touring and promotions.

-**WHO ARE THE BEST CUSTOMERS**
+**WHO ARE THE BEST CUSTOMERS?**
 The customers who spent the most money in the history of the music Store.

 ![Who are the best customers](Assets/Image/Best_Customer_By_Amount_Spent.png)